 It depends on CBOSLib (by the same author) but only for definitions relating to a sprite area.
 Whether that dependency is necessary or desirable is debatable but all software that uses the functionality of SF3KLib currently depends on CBOSLib anyway.
 Sprite files are unlikely to be used on other platforms.

-This library provides the core conversion routines used by SFtoSpr.
+This library once provided the core conversion routines used by SFtoSpr but has since become increasingly obsolescent.

 Release 4 (01 Dec 2020)